ricardogarfe/mswl-systems-integration/final_practice/wordpress-mysql-server.rst

 Luego le damos privilegios a este usuario con:

-    GRANT ALL PRIVILEGES ON wordpress.* TO wordpressuser@'%' IDENTIFIED BY ‘admin’;
+    GRANT ALL PRIVILEGES ON wordpress.* TO wordpressuser@'%' IDENTIFIED BY 'admin';

 MYSQL-SERVER
 =============